gototheskinny/MotionPhotoMuxerGUI/README.md

 Than you need to install python [https://www.python.org/downloads/](https://www.python.org/downloads/)

-Than you need to download and run this.
+Than you need to download both of the ORG AND GUI [ORG](https://github.com/gototheskinny/MotionPhotoMuxerGUI/blob/main/MotionPhotoMuxer.py) [GUI](https://github.com/gototheskinny/MotionPhotoMuxerGUI/blob/main/MotionPhotoMuxerGUI.pyw)

+**than double click** to run the [GUI](https://github.com/gototheskinny/MotionPhotoMuxerGUI/blob/main/MotionPhotoMuxerGUI.pyw)

+Than you need to Select the folder that your Live Photos are in

-Than you need to download both of them and run the GUI.
+Than you need to Select the folder that you want the GENERETED GOOGLE MOTION PHOTOS to be in.

+Than you click the **RUN** button.
+This is it you've MUXED them!!

 Using Ubuntu as an example: